-- Universal Declaration of Human Rights of the United Nations (1948). - United Nations Convention on the Rights of the Child (1989). - International Covenant on Civil and Political Rights (1976). - Council of Europe Convention for the Protection of Human Rights and Fundamental Freedoms. - Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime.

-- ILO Convention N°.
-182 on the Elimination of the Worst Forms of Child Labour, Respect for Freedom of Association and the Right to Collective Bargaining, Elimination of Discrimination in Employment, and Abolition of Forced or Compulsory Labour.

-- United Kingdom Modern Slavery Act (2015).

-- Australian Modern Slavery Act (2018)
+- Universal Declaration of Human Rights of the United Nations (1948) - United Nations Convention on the Rights of the Child (1989) - International Covenant on Civil and Political Rights (1976) - Council of Europe Convention for the Protection of Human Rights and Fundamental Freedoms - Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime - ILO Convention No. 182 on the Elimination of the Worst Forms of Child Labour, Respect for Freedom of Association and the Right to Collective Bargaining, Elimination of Discrimination in Employment, and Abolition of Forced or Compulsory Labour - United Kingdom Modern Slavery Act (2015) - Australian Modern Slavery Act (2018)

 The policy against forced labour practices, commonly known as "modern slavery," was approved by the Board at its meeting in December 2021 and was effectively implemented in 2022.
-During 2024, Corporate Assurance has developed activities in the following areas: These actions enabled FRV to meet the increasingly stringent requirements related to modern slavery and forced labour by partners, financial entities, and clients
+During 2024, Corporate Assurance has developed activities in the following areas:

-Implementation of a Due Diligence process for the most exposed suppliers

-Continuous monitoring of the supplier qualification process to ensure that all pre-selected equipment suppliers and EPC contractors are successfully approved by Compliance
+- 1. Implementation of a Due Diligence process for the most exposed suppliers. - Continuous monitoring of the supplier qualification process to ensure that all preselected equipment suppliers and EPC contractors are successfully approved by Compliance.